kimtien1601/PCL-object-segmentation/README.md

 # PCL-object-segmentation
-This repository segment objects by removing surface and wall.
+This project segment objects by removing surface and wall.
 The data was collected from camera scanning.

 Open3d is used for visualization only (due to limit of pcl python binding on Ubuntu).